+OBJECTIVES

-OBJECTIVES After studying this module, assistants will:
+After studying this module, assistants will:

-• Understand what causes tiredness and be able to recognise people who are more likely to suffer from it

-Know when to refer to the pharmacist

-• Know which treatment and self care options are available.
+- Understand what causes tiredness and who is more likely to suffer from it - Know when to refer to the pharmacist - Know the treatment and self-help options available.

 There is no hard and fast medical definition of tiredness, but most people would agree that it is characterised by a decrease in or absence of energy, as well as physical and mental exhaustion.
 It is important to remember that perceptions and experiences of fatigue are subjective.
 In other words, what one person considers exhaustion may well be what someone else regards as part of everyday life.